welly2103/extended-post-status/readme.txt

 == Changelog ==

+= 1.0.2 =
+* [Added] Page and post count in status overview
+* [Fixed] Bug that removes all status settings when quickediting a status
+* [Fixed] Set slug length to max 20 chars because of posts status db field length

 = 1.0.1 =
 * [Added] Page status support
 * [Fixed] Bug in displaying posts/pages in 'all' list